Why Pet Therapy is Extremely Important

 All the benefits that animals provide are important, not only to our residents but to our employees as well.
 As such, an important part of our campus has always been the assortment of animals within the facility.
 Over the years, this has included resident cats, birds, frogs, turtles, and fish — as well as a number of visiting dogs, cats, pigs, chickens, horses, and goats too!

-On occasion, our life enrichment team organizes these fun animal visits as unique experiences.
-Sometimes we have wonderful volunteers with therapy animals visit, and other times, our own staff are kind enough to bring in their well-behaved animals for residents to interact with.
+On occasion, our life enrichment team organizes these fun pet therapy and animal visits as unique experiences.
+Sometimes we have wonderful volunteers visit with therapy animals.
+Other times, our own staff are kind enough to bring in their well-behaved animals for residents to interact with.

-Some OESH employees even bring their own dogs into work with them on a regular basis, and you can often see them playing together in the newly completed dog park or greeting our visitors at the door.
+Some OESH employees actually bring their own dogs in to work with them on a regular basis, and you can often see them playing together in the newly completed dog park or greeting our visitors at the door.
 Many residents know these regular dog visitors by name and will keep a stash of dog treats handy to encourage regular visits from their favorite furry friends!

 Becoming a Therapy Animal

 Pet therapy can be a fun and fulfilling way to bond with your animal while giving back to your community.
 Many training classes are available to teach animals the skills they’ll need to become a therapy animal.
 Hospitals and long-term living communities are always glad to have new volunteers offering pet therapy to residents!
 What’s more is that any animal can become a therapy animal as long as they are able to pass the test.
-There are also a number of helpful therapy training hints to get you and your little friend started on the path toward pet therapy certification.
+There are also a number of helpful therapy training hints to get you and your little friend started on your path toward pet therapy certification in Ohio or elsewhere.